 Why Is It So Hard To Find a San Antonio Malpractice Lawyer To Take My Case?

 One thing that victims of medical malpractice in Texas soon realize is that its not so easy finding an attorney to take their case.
 This leaves the victims in a bad situation, with no help in sight.
-But why is it so hard to find a injury lawyers or a medical malpractice law firm who will take a malpractice case in Texas?
+But why is it so hard to find a medical malpractice law firm who will take a malpractice case in Texas?

 This is because in 2003 the Texas legislature enacted the Medical Liability Act, which was aimed at doing away with medical malpractice claims, including even legitimate claims.
 These laws made most medical malpractice claims too expensive to pursue, thus discouraging San Antonio medical negligence attorneys from taking the vast majority of Texas medical malpractice cases.